Why people don’t want to play your game (and what to do about it)

 Does this sound like you?
 Well, this is a common feeling among many gamers.

-We have to remember what it’s like the first time we open a new game and try to figure out how it’s played.
+When designing a game, it’s important to remember what it’s like the first time we open a new game and try to figure out how it’s played.

 We have to remember that most people are casual gamers, not hard-core hobbyists who don’t mind spending a lot of time trying to figure out a game.